CARPAL BONES ANATOMY

 GENERAL CHARACTERISTICS

-• The carpal bones consist of a total of eight bones arranged in two distinct rows
+The carpal bones consist of a total of eight bones arranged in two distinct rows.
+This arrangement provides stability and flexibility to your wrist joint.

 PROXIMAL ROW OF CARPAL BONES